 Leaving very early we sail back to Ranong.

 We say goodbye to your skipper and cook and travel with our guide by long tail boat and reenter Thailand at Ranong.
 From here transfer by vehicle back to Phuket.
 Travellers will be unaccompanied for this leg of the journey.
 We hope to be back in Phuket by 6pm.

 Tour comes to an end after breakfast this morning so you are free to leave at any time.

 What to Know

-All tours are led by an experienced local tour guide, all transportation, accommodation, sightseeing and meals as indicated.
+This tour is led by an experienced skipper, all transportation, accommodation, sightseeing and meals as indicated.